4d/docs/docs/ViewPro/commands-s.md

 #### Example

-You want to use formula objects in a 4D View Pro area to add numbers, retrieve a customer's last name and gender:
+You want to use formula objects in a 4D View Pro area to add numbers, retrieve a customer's last name and gender and the company's peak month:

 ```4d
 Case of